Skip to content

 • Olive oil & butter: I like to use both to help brown and crisp up the outside of the fish.
 The butter gives it a delicious buttery flavor too.

-• Dredge the fillets.
-Coat both sides of the fish with the seasoning blend.
+Season tilapia on both sides with the seasoning blend.
 Transfer them to a prepared baking sheet lined with aluminum foil or parchment paper and sprayed with nonstick spray.

-• Serve.
-Remove the baked tilapia from the oven and allow it to rest for a few minutes before serving.
+Remove the tilapia from the oven and allow it to rest for a few minutes before serving.
 Squeeze some fresh lemon or lime juice if desired.
 Enjoy!

 • To brown the edges, broil the baked tilapia for an extra 2-3 minutes.